jitaek/UIScrollView-UICollectionView/README.md

 Handles vertical scrolling for UICollectionView inside UIScrollView.
 Use when requiring dynamic height content above a UICollectionView that does not require reuse.
 Ex: Several UIStackViews above a UICollectionView.
-Ex: A profile page with variable text and header image, and UICollectionView of posted videos (Better option than UITableView when desigining for iPads)
+Use case: A profile page with variable text and header image, and UICollectionView of posted videos (Better option than UITableView when designing for iPads)